RedaGrace/Classifying-TikTok-Videos-Using-Machine-Learning/README.md

 **Modeling and Evaluation**

-A random forest model comprising 200 decision trees was used to determine feature importance.
+A random forest model comprising 200 decision trees determined feature importance.
 The plot below shows that trip duration, distance, and fare cost were the Top 3 most important factors in determining a generous tipper from a non-generous one.
 The overall model performed with 99% accuracy and 99% precision.
 ![](images/feature-importances.png)

 **Conclusion**

 This model can benefit TikTok human moderators by reducing the backlog of user reports and prioritizing them more efficiently.
-A machine learning model would greatly assist in the effort to present human moderators with videos that are most likely to be in violation of TikTok's terms of service. >> Increase user satisfaction
+This machine learning model would greatly assist in the effort to present human moderators with videos that are most likely to violate TikTok's terms of service.